James McGarry (hurler): Junior

 Surprisingly McGarry never lined out at minor or under-21 levels for his native county.
 Instead he first came to prominence as a goalkeeper on the Kilkenny junior hurling team in the 1990s.
 He first tasted success in 1993 when he won a Leinster junior title following a win over Wexford.
 McGarry later lined out against Clare in the All-Ireland final, however, Kilkenny were completely outclassed on that occasion.
 A final score of 3-10 to 0-8 gave Clare the victory.

-In 1994 McGarry added a second Leinster junior title to his collection as Wexford fell again in the provincial decider.
-Once again Kilkenny later qualified for the All-Ireland final where Cork provided the opposition.
-After a close and exciting game it was Cork who stole the victory with a 2-13 to 2-11 score line.
+In 1994, McGarry won a second Leinster junior title when Kilkenny defeated Wexford in the provincial final.
+Kilkenny again advanced to the All-Ireland final, losing to Cork by 2–13 to 2–11.

 In 1995 McGarry collected a third consecutive Leinster medal.
 Once again Kilkenny subsequently qualified for the All-Ireland final.
 It was their third consecutive championship decider in-a-row; however, defeat had been their lot in the previous two deciders.
 Clare were the opponents on this occasion, however, Kilkenny won 1-20 to 1-6, giving McGarry an All-Ireland junior medal.